Best Foot Forward

 “I can play this one while I drink my beer.”

 She returned her attention to the screen, shrinking in on herself.

-The game continued, and by the time they’d finished, Dad had lost the round.
+The game continued, and by the time they’d finished, Frank had lost the round.
 Accompanied by cheers and friendly banter, he got up, laughing, going to the bar, while the other three at the table shouted their winnings.
 Apparently, shots.

-Dad returned with four shots and another beer for himself.
+Frank returned with four shots and another beer for himself.

 Pritchard’s resentment grew, and he emptied his bottle, paid, and left, withholding the angry glare he felt like sending the incompetent father.

 Like the girl, he pushed the door open, hard, the fresh air hitting him, giving a momentary clarity of mind before the alcohol gave the last kick to the numbness he needed to face that dead house.